Let’s consider the problem of designing a database of airline information—more specifically, information about flights, aircraft and employees.

 Answer the following questions:

-Why is there an arrow from Has Type to Aircraft Type?
+Why is there an arrow from Has Type to Aircraft Type (or, more precisely, from Airplane through Has Type to Aircraft Type)?

 Because a given aircraft has at most one aircraft type.
 Thus, Has Type is a many-to-one relationship set from Airplane to Aircraft Type.